vuestorefront-community/woocommerce/README.md

 # WooCommerce integration for Vue Storefront Next

 > **Disclaimer:** This project is still in beta phase and we are looking for contributors!
-Please write to us in [this thread](https://github.com/Oxyssweden/vsf-woocommerce/discussions/2) or on the [Vue Storefront Discord](https://discord.vuestorefront.io/)
+Please write in the [Vue Storefront Discord](https://discord.vuestorefront.io/)

 This repository is a work in progress integration for [Vue Storefront Next](https://github.com/vuestorefront/vue-storefront/).